Royofficely/Customizable-Dataset-Generator-using-GPT/README.md

 ## Text File Source Feature

-The new text file source feature allows you to use a custom text file as the knowledge base for generating responses, instead of relying solely on the LLM's knowledge.
+The text file source feature allows you to use a custom text file as the knowledge base for generating responses, instead of relying on the LLM's general knowledge.
 This is useful when you want to generate responses based on specific information or documentation.

 To use this feature: